JoelPasvolsky/vm-load-balancing/README.md

 # Load Balancing

-Virtual machine load balancing is the process of distributing virtual machine workloads across a set of hosts in order to balance CPU and memory requirements across hosts, preventing any one host from being overloaded.
-It is a real world problem that many organizations face, including D-Wave.
+Virtual-machine load balancing is the problem of distributing virtual machines in a way that evenly balances CPU and memory requirements across a set of hosts, preventing overload or under-utilization of host machines.
+It is a real-world problem for many organizations, including D-Wave.

 ![Demo Example](static/demo.png)